-Our other material stakeholder groups include our customers, colleagues, governments and regulators, other financial institutions and industry and trade associations, suppliers, the media, our investors and analysts, the communities we operate in and non-governmental organisations.
-We regularly seek our stakeholders' views and expectations through dialogues, collaboration and research.
+Our other material stakeholder groups include our customers, colleagues, governments and regulators, other financial institutions, industry and trade associations, suppliers, the media, our investors and analysts, non-governmental organisations and the communities we operate in.
+We regularly seek our stakeholders' views and expectations through dialogues, collaboration, and research.

 We engage the investment community through various avenues including briefings to the media, analysts and investors following the release of the quarterly financial results.
 The materials presented at such briefings are published on our website and the SGX website on the same day.
 Corporate Day events are organised periodically to provide the investment community with insights into our businesses and key markets.
-Our Management shares our corporate strategy, operational performance and business outlook during investor meetings, conferences and roadshows.
+Our Management shares our corporate strategy, operational performance and business outlook during investor meetings, conferences, and roadshows.

 We also collaborate with other agencies such as the Securities Investors' Association of Singapore to reach out to retail investors on a regular basis.
-During the year, we provided updates on the integration of the Citigroup consumer banking business.
-Through these communication initiatives, we provide investors with pertinent information to help them in their investment decisions and to address any concern they may have.
+Through these communication initiatives, we provide investors with pertinent information to help them in their investment decisions and address any concern they may have.
 Please refer to the Investor Highlights for more information on our engagement activities with the investment community.

-Information of interest to our shareholders and stakeholders, including but not limited to, our announcements on the SGX website, financial results and highlights, research on global economics and research, sustainability updates and new releases, are available on our corporate website.
+Information of interest to our shareholders and stakeholders, including but not limited to, financial results and highlights, our announcements on the SGX website, research on global economics and research, sustainability updates and new releases, are available on our corporate website.